peterprib/node-red-contrib-queuemanager/README.md

 # Version

+0.2.3 Add hold queue on rollback to QM, queue and rollback.

 0.2.2 Add a few more queue controls (+/- active).
 Get better details if fail.
 Fix bug with maximum allowed.
 Display messages and add security around these calls.

 0.2.1 fix to work with node-red v1 which changed from emitters to callback